TEIC/website/src/news/2025/tei-c-elections-2025.md

 **Biography:**

 I am a researcher (chargée de recherche) at the CNRS, working in medieval studies and digital humanities at CIHAM (UMR 5648) in Lyon.
 My primary area of research is the vernacular hagiographic tradition, with a particular interest in the circulation and reception of texts across manuscripts and communities.
 I am especially focused on the mechanisms of compilation in French ‘legendiers’ and on how digital tools can help us better understand their structure and transmission.
 To explore these large and complex corpora, I have been involved in the development of automatic handwriting recognition models for medieval manuscripts, notably within the international project CATMuS (Consistent Approaches to Transcribing ManuScripts).
 This work has led me to reflect on the ways in which the TEI standard can support semi-automatic editorial workflows – from transcription to enriched, layered textual representations that allow for multiple levels of interpretation.

-<a id="KR"></a>
-### Klaus Rettinghaus
+### Klaus Rettinghaus {#KR}

 **Statement of purpose:**